RoselineMo/RoselineMo/README.md

 🌟 Building useful projects like [this](https://www.will-be-there.vercel.app)

-🌸 Passionate about technical communities and sharing knowledge
+🌸 Passionate about communities and sharing tech knowledge on my [blog](https://www.roselinemo.com/blog)

 **Here's a Quick summary about me**: